-The department offers undergraduate-level courses covering a wide range of topics in Computer Science, including programming and programming languages, data structures and algorithms, assembly language, computer architecture, networking, operating systems, compilers, software engineering, file structures, database systems, graphics, artificial intelligence, cybersecurity, and theory of computation.
-The department seeks to prepare students both for careers in the computing industry and for advanced study in Computer Science.
-The department maintains close ties with local computing industries and encourages its students to participate in the many cooperative and internship opportunities made available through these contacts.
+UA Little Rock offers undergraduate courses covering a range of topics in Computer Science including: programming and programming languages, data structures and algorithms, assembly language, computer architecture, networking, operating systems, compilers, software engineering, file structures, database systems, graphics, artificial intelligence, cybersecurity, and theory of computation.